-We spoke to a few agents to find out what they pay for Zillow Premier Agent in 2016.
+We spoke to a few agents to find out what they pay for Zillow Premier Agent.
 Below is a table summarizing the cost per thousand ad views (CPM) in their markets.

-While pricing in your market will vary depending on the market and competition, you should expect to from around $20 per thousand impressions (CPM) in a low end market to over $60 per thousand impressions in a high end market.
-In very high end markets (Manhattan, Beverly Hills, etc) CPM will be even higher.
-The table below can work as a good rule of thumb for Zillow Premier Agent pricing:
+While the table can serve as a good rule of thumb for Zillow Premier Agent pricing, pricing in your market will vary depending on the market and competition.
+You should expect to pay from around $20 per thousand impressions (CPM) in a low end market to over $60 per thousand impressions in a high end market.
+In very high end markets (Manhattan, Beverly Hills, etc.), CPM will be even higher.

 Sample Zillow Premier Agent Cost For Different Zip Codes

 |Median Listing Price||Zillow Market Temperature (hot = seller's market, cold = buyer's market.)||Average CPM (cost for 1,000 ad views)|